mnielsen/cognitive_tools/cognitive_tools.md

   That shift from passive self-help, which is often vague and unactionable, to active self-help (which is by its nature very concrete) makes a big difference.

+**Cognitive tools make easy cognitive tasks that were formerly hard:**
+  There's a lot in that sentence.

 # What's going on when we multiply two numbers on paper?